hydeik/mxpfit/README.md

           sum function.
         - fast_esprit.hpp: Implements the fast ESPRIT algorithm for finding exponential sum approximation from sampled data on a uniform grid.
+        - esprit.hpp: Implements the original ESPRIT algorithm for finding exponential sum approimxation from sampled data on a uniform grid.
+This algorithm is much slower than fast ESPRIT method described above.
+This has been implemented only for testing purpose.
+        - prony_like_method_common.hpp: utility functions internally used for implementing Prony-like methods.
         - hankel_matrix.hpp: A rectangular Hankel matrix class with fast Hankel matrix-vector product.
         - jacobi_svd.hpp: One-sided Jacobi singular value decomposition algorithm.